Jennifer Lopez on What Drew Her to Cardi B: 'She Reminded Me of All The Girls I Grew Up With'

 “Was it something about her that reminded you about yourself?”
 Calloway asked Lopez.

-“You know, it’s funny, I followed Cardi on Instagram for like 4 years now,” the singer revealed.
+“You know, it’s funny, I followed Cardi on Instagram for like four years now,” the singer revealed.
 “She was just, you know, working in the clubs and talking to her phone from bed.
 But there was something about her that was so — I didn’t even know she was from the Bronx, that’s not why I was watching it.”

 The pop star continued, “She would speak in a way that would make sense to me.
 She had a tremendous insight about life, people, and the way they acted and what they did.”